rakukanteki/rakukanteki/README.md

 - Active participant in ML and Data Science competitions on Kaggle and solved 250+ problems on LeetCode and Codeforces.
 - Software and Autonomous System Lead @BengalSub.
 Team BengalSub has participated in 28th RoboSub competition held in Irvine, California, USA.
 - Software and Autonomous System Lead @BengalBoat.
 Team BengalBoat is going to participate in RoboBoat 2026 competition in Sarasota, Florida, USA.
-- App Developer @Reflective Teens Trust.
+- App Developer @Reflective Teens Trust, Dhaka, Bangladesh.
 <hr>

 ## Achievements: